Home to Texas™

 How were the communities for Home to Texas chosen?
 Why are there no Home to Texas internships in my community?

-For summer 2023, Home to Texas communities were selected based on community interest and funding availability and viability for this summer’s research project.
+For summer 2024, Home to Texas communities are being selected based on community and student interest, as well as funding availability.
 We hope to expand this program into other communities in future years depending on funding.

 Access virtual help—anytime, anywhere